top of page

 We are currently fundraising for Phase 2 – the new kitchen.

 The design has had input from our kitchen heroes Sandie Conlon, Adrienne Greenwood, Pam Keeble and Sarah Wheeler and we look forward to transforming the Church Hall kitchen into a modern, commercial kitchen where meals and snacks can be prepared for Church Hall events.
-Currently, the kitchen is unusable and meals have to be cooked in neighbours’ kitchens then rushed to the waiting guests – most famously, roast potatoes were once delivered in a wheelbarrow!
-So there is no doubt that this essential work needs to be completed as soon as possible.
+Currently, the kitchen is unusable and meals have to be cooked in neighbours’ kitchens, then rushed to the waiting guests – most famously, roast potatoes were once delivered in a wheelbarrow!

-We hope to see you at some or all of these events – so why not note them in your diary today?
+We hope to see you at our next event – so why not note it in your diary today?
 More details will follow in Wildbrooks and on Gaggle.

 Phase 1